MV-Consulting/awscdk-rootmail/README.md

     super(scope, id, props);

     const rootmail = new Rootmail(this, 'rootmail-stack', {
-      // 1. a domain you own, registered via Route53 in the same account
+      // 1. a domain you own, registered via Route53 in the SAME account
       domain: 'mycompany.test';
       // 2. so the subdomain will be aws.mycompany.test and
       //    wired / delegated  automatically